 While you’re out there, take the time to check whether your foundation and brick walls are in top shape.
 Make sure there are no obvious cracks – this will ensure that there is no water infiltration that will expand when frozen and potentially damage your walls.
 If you find small cracks in your foundation, it’s possible to cover them up with cement caulking.
 The same goes for using mortar if there are cracks on your brick wall.
 However, if the cracks are rather large, make sure to contact a 360° Verified Contractor, they’ll be qualified to help assess the situation and fix it if need be.

-Afterwards, walk around your grounds to see if there are branches that might break with the weight of snow or ice and potentially damage your home or fall on electrical wires.
+Afterwards, walk around your grounds to see if there are branches that might break with the weight of snow or ice.
+It’s important, as they can potentially damage your home or fall on electrical wires.
 Also, take a look at the railings by any outdoor staircases to ensure they are sturdy enough to grab onto when the ground is covered in ice.
 The last thing you’ll need is for someone to injure themselves because the railing collapsed!
 Don’t forget to make sure your outdoor lighting works as well.
 Winter months are darker, take all the precautions you can.

 Now, all you’ll need is to get warm and cozy in the comfort of your own home!